Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 Encoding a lossy audio-track with a lossless one is a monumentally stupid idea.
 Lossless Audio Codecs are not magic.
-They can't generate infomation that has been lost by the lossy audio compression.
+They can't generate infomation that has been lost by lossy audio compression.
 You will still get the same lossy audio track but you will encode it with a lot more bitrate.